 1. LPA for financial decisions

-This can be used while someone still has mental capacity.
+This can be used while someone still has mental capacity or you can state in your LPA application that you only want it to come into force if your lose capacity.
 An attorney (the person who makes decisions for you) can generally make decisions on things such as:

 - buying and selling property